$1 Million Isn’t Enough, Most Americans Think Your Retirement Nest Egg Needs To Be Much Bigger

 Inflation’s Effect On Your Net Worth

 How powerful is inflation?
-It’s only 3%, how bad could that be, you say?
+Even when inflation is only 3%, how bad could that be, you say?
 Well, some quick math can show you just how painful inflation can be on your nest egg.
 Assuming you have $1 million today and a 3% inflation, this is how much buying power your $1 million will have in 20, 30 and 40 years.

 20 years: $1m today will only be worth about $560,000